ppy/osu-wiki/news/2024/2024-08-12-the-followpoint-motion-the-ultimate-catcher.md

 <p class="news-chat-quote__username"><a class="news-chat-quote__colour-no-group" href="https://osu.ppy.sh/users/3885626">Motion</a></p>

 Above all, I really would like to thank everyone who has continued to support me and been by my side - I greatly appreciate it.
 It was all about everyone's support for me to be able to make it happen!

 Also if you haven't tried to play osu!catch yet, I hope you can give it a try through this interview.

-In closing, thanks for giving me the opportunity to have this great content on The Followpoint!
+To close off, thanks for giving me the opportunity to have this great content on The Followpoint!

 </div>